Skip to contents

 Introduction

-This report provides a detailed mathematical analysis of the BioGA R package, which implements a multi-objective genetic algorithm (GA) for genomic data optimization.
+This part reports a detailed mathematical analysis of the BioGA R package, which implements a multi-objective genetic algorithm (GA) for genomic data optimization.
 The analysis covers all major components of the algorithm with formal mathematical notation and proofs where applicable.

 The package implements a standard generational GA with the following components: